-10.1 Criteria for Amnesty - At the discretion of the Director of OSCCR (or designee), amnesty may be extended on a case-by-case basis for situations including but not limited to:
+10.1 Criteria for Amnesty

+At the discretion of the Director of OSCCR (or designee), amnesty may be extended on a case-by-case basis for situations including but not limited to:

 - Possession of alcohol or drugs by a minor

-- Unauthorized possession or use of alcohol or drugs on campus
+- · Unauthorized possession or use of alcohol or drugs on campus

-- Consumption of alcohol by a minor
+- · Consumption of alcohol by a minor

-- Use of drugs
+- · Use of drugs

 - Intoxication as the result of using alcohol

+10.2 Amnesty

-10.2 Amnesty- To encourage students/UAOs who may be hesitant to report to University officials because they fear that they themselves may be accused of alcohol or drug violations, at the time of the incident, the University pursues a policy of amnesty.
+To encourage students/UAOs who may be hesitant to report to University officials because they fear that they themselves may be accused of alcohol or drug violations, at the time of the incident, the University pursues a policy of amnesty.
 Restorative and educational options will be explored, but no conduct proceedings or disciplinary record will result.

-10.3 For Those Who Offer Assistance - To encourage students/UAOs to offer help and assistance to others, the University pursues a policy of amnesty for alcohol or drug violations when students/UAOs offer help to others in need.
+10.3 For Those Who Offer Assistance

+To encourage students/UAOs to offer help and assistance to others, the University pursues a policy of amnesty for alcohol or drug violations when students/UAOs offer help to others in need.
 Restorative and educational options will be explored, but no conduct proceedings or disciplinary record will result.

-10.4 Safe Harbor - The University has a Safe Harbor rule for students.
+10.4 Safe Harbor

+The University has a Safe Harbor rule for students.
 The University believes that students who have a drug and/or addiction problem deserve help.
 If any student brings their own use, addiction, or dependency to the attention of University staff or faculty outside the threat of drug tests or actions under the Statement, and seeks assistance, the University conduct process will not be pursued.
 A written action plan may be used to track cooperation with the Safe Harbor program by the student.
 Failure to follow the action plan will nullify the Safe Harbor protection and University conduct processes may be initiated.

-Section 11.0 Classroom Removal Policy
+11.1 Initiating Classroom Removal

-11.1 Initiating Classroom Removal - In the event an instructor believes a student is engaging in disruptive conduct during a class, the faculty member may ask the student to leave the class immediately.
+In the event an instructor believes a student is engaging in disruptive conduct during a class, the faculty member may ask the student to leave the class immediately.
 If the student refuses to leave, the faculty member should call the Department of Public Safety promptly to request assistance.
-The faculty member should notify the Office of Student Conduct and Conflict Resolution (OSSCR) immediately upon the conclusion of the class session.
+The faculty member should notify OSCCR immediately upon the conclusion of the class session.

+11.2 Procedures

-11.2 Procedures - Upon notification by the instructor, a Conflict Resolution Facilitator (CRF) will work with the instructor to assess the level of severity of the conduct.
+Upon notification by the instructor, a CRF will work with the instructor to assess the level of severity of the conduct.
 After consultation with the CRF, the faculty member may choose to meet with the student to convey expectations regarding future classroom conduct.
 If the faculty member chooses this option, the meeting with the student should be conducted before the next session of the class.
 This meeting with the student may be done together with the CRF.